Obaloluwa123/Foodlife/README.md

 Your app has multiple views
 [mobile only]
 * [x] Your app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale) -  I used double tap to like in the detail activity, and swipe to delete ingredients in the Fridge fragment.
-* [x] Your app incorporates at least one external library to add visual polish -  I added FloatingActionButton, but I'm going to add one more
+* [x] Your app incorporates at least one external library to add visual polish -  I added FloatingActionButton and Facebook shimmer effect as a loading state.
 * [x] Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)-  I added slide-in animation in the Recipe/Search Fragment

 [web only]